hotwired-laravel/hotstream/README.md

     </a>
 </p>

+**Attention: This project is under development and is not production-ready yet.**

 Hotstream is an application Starter Kit for Laravel.
 It's heavily inspired by [Laravel Jetstream](https://github.com/laravel/jetstream), but modified to better work as a [Hotwired](https://hotwired.dev/) application.

 It comes with [Turbo.js](https://turbo.hotwired.dev/), [Stimulus](https://stimulus.hotwired.dev/), [Importmap Laravel](https://github.com/tonysm/importmap-laravel), and [TailwindCSS Laravel](https://github.com/tonysm/tailwindcss-laravel).
 And features a Node-less frontend setup.